 This post contains affiliate links at no cost to you 🙂 All clicks will help keep the site alive!

 Paris is a romantic city.
 It is known to be a dating wonderland.
 Picnics by the Effiel Tower, hand-holding under the starry night.
 Who really needs Paris travel tips, right?

 Unfortunately, what I’ve come to realize is that it just wasn’t that easy to live in the city of love.
 In fact, my 4-month stay was really quite tragic.
 Maybe I would have had a better experience if I just knew the city a little better!

 Traveling within the City

 Paris’ extensive metro system has approximately 300 stops.
-As such, metro stations are found easily throughout the city, especially Paris city center, where tourist attractions are generally located.
-Trains run frequently in popular areas, usually every 2-5 mins between 05:30 and 00:40 (5:30 am – 12:40 am) Sunday thru Thursday and 05:30 – 01:40 on Fridays and Saturdays.
-Note!!
-Night buses take over after trains stop running.
-These buses generally stop at every station in accordance to metro line stops, so no worries when having a late night out!
+As such, metro stations are easily found throughout the city, especially in the city center.
+Trains run frequently in tourist zones, usually every 2-5 mins between 05:30 and 00:40 (5:30 am – 12:40 am) Sunday through Thursday and 05:30 – 01:40 on Fridays and Saturdays.
+Paris Travel Tips #1 Night buses take over after trains stop running.
+These buses usually stop at every station in accordance to metro line ends, so no worries when having a late night out!
 Check out the app RATP here.